Bureau Seeks Additional Consumer Input on Reverse Mortgages

 - Housing Counseling: The CFPB report concluded that the new array of product choices in the reverse mortgage market makes a housing counselor’s job much more difficult.
 Counselors need improved methods for helping consumers better understand the complex tradeoffs they need to make in deciding whether to get a reverse mortgage.
 The Bureau is seeking feedback on consumer experiences during the reverse mortgage shopping process.

 The Bureau has posted new questions and answers about reverse mortgages to the Ask CFPB database.
-The Bureau has also developed a fact sheet and a consumer guide for older Americans with key facts on reverse mortgages.
+The Bureau has also developed a and a for older Americans with key facts on reverse mortgages.

 The Bureau will use the information from today’s report and from the inquiry to inform future policy and disclosure decisions on reverse mortgages.
 In the meantime, the Bureau will monitor the markets for unfair, deceptive, or abusive practices and use its supervisory and enforcement authorities as appropriate.